Texas Christian University: Academics

-Admissions

-Undergraduate
+Undergraduate admissions

-The 2022 annual ranking of U.S. News & World Report categorizes TCU as "more selective."
-For the Class of 2025 (enrolled fall 2021), TCU received 19,782 applications and accepted 10,606 (53.6%).
-Of those accepted, 2,560 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 24.1%.
-TCU's freshman retention rate is 91.3%, with 83% going on to graduate within six years.
+The 2022 annual ranking of U.S. News & World Report categorizes TCU as "more selective".
+For the Class of 2027 (enrolled fall 2023), TCU received 20,517 applications and accepted 8,740 (42.6%).
+Of those accepted, 2,488 enrolled, a yield rate (the percentage of accepted students who choose to attend the university) of 28.5%.
+TCU's freshman retention rate is 94.3%, with 85.6% going on to graduate within six years.

-TCU also enrolls a high percentage of transfer students.
-Roughly 20 percent of TCU's annual incoming undergraduate class consists of transfer students.

-The enrolled first-year class of 2025 had the following standardized test scores: the middle 50% range (25th percentile-75th percentile) of SAT scores was 1140-1345, while the middle 50% range of ACT scores was 26-31.
+The enrolled first-year class of 2025 had the following standardized test scores: the middle 50% range (25th–75th percentile) of SAT scores was 1140–1345, while the middle 50% range of ACT scores was 26–31.

 The university experienced a record number of applicants in 2011, when over 19,000 students applied (a 5,000-student increase from 2010).
 The applicant pool also set a record with 60% applicants from out of state, whereas usually 1/3 of applicants were from out-of-state.
 While heightened national recognition due to TCU's victory in the 2011 Rose Bowl is one contributing factor, the university has experienced a steady growth for some time.
 In 2000, only 4,500 students applied.
+In 2023, out-of-state students accounted for 52 percent of the undergraduate student body, with the majority of those students coming from California.

-High school seniors who have been accepted must maintain solid academic performance senior year during the spring and not show signs of senioritis; in 2012, the admissions dean sent letters to 100 college-bound seniors asking them to explain poor performance senior year, and threatening to rescind offers of admission without satisfactory letters of explanation for the slump.
+High school seniors who have been accepted must maintain solid academic performance senior year during the spring and not show signs of senioritis; in 2012, national media reported on a letter the admissions dean had sent to 100 college-bound seniors, threatening to rescind offers of admission without satisfactory letters of explanation for the slump.